flipped-aurora/gin-vue-admin/.ide/README-en.md

 SmartIDE is next-generation CloudNative IDE, it can help you to setup development environment and start coding and debugging without any SDK or tools installation.

-Get started with SmartIDE is much simplier than traditional way, you can start a fully functional SFDE (Standard Fullstack Development Environment) with just one simple command (smartide start), which includes in case of Gin-Vue-Admin:
+Get started with SmartIDE is much simplier than traditional way, you can start a fully functional SFDE (Standard Fullstack Development Environment) with just one simple command (smartide start), in case of Gin-Vue-Admin:

 - Node.js SDK for Vue front-end development
 - Go SDK for Gin development